Pureblueessentialsorg/pureblueessentials.com.au/content/payments/index.md

 ---
 title: Terms and Conditions
-summary: Terms and Conditions and Refund Policy
+summary: Terms and Conditions and Refund Policy - the legal stuff
 ---
 **TERMS AND CONDITIONS:**

 All aspects of business undertaken by Pure Blue Essentials adheres to Australian consumer Law.

 **Ordering Information:**